-When you first got your little bundle of fluff, you might not have been ready for all that shedding and grooming.
-But some cats, like American curls, shed tremendously.
-Some cats might also exhibit excessive grooming behaviors or develop allergies that lead to hair loss.
+When you first got your little bundle of fluff, you might not have been ready for the shedding and grooming.
+But some cats, like American curls, shed tremendously, and others exhibit excessive grooming behaviors or develop allergies that lead to hair loss.

-If you were looking for a diet that would combat shedding and hair loss, we found eight picks for you to check out.
-Each of the reviews is honest but always check with your veterinarian before making a dietary transition.
+If you were looking for a diet to combat shedding and hair loss, we found eight brands to check out.
+Our detailed reviews can help, but check with your veterinarian before making a dietary transition.

 Disclaimer: The foods reviewed here were chosen because they have certain characteristics that might help with some of the causes or consequences of this medical condition.
 However, they are not a medical treatment or a substitute for medical treatment.
 Keep in mind that each medical case is different and what works for some pets may not work for others.
 Your veterinarian is the right person to advise you on the best diet for your pet’s individual case.